bfontes/DataStructure/README.md

-# Algorithms and data structure
+# Algorithms and Data Structure
 Repository focused on the activities of the discipline of algorithms and data structures ll of the UFRN computer engineering course.

 ## Project description